All Episodes

 I have an anecdote for you that I think you'll feel good about.

-So I happen to have an opportunity, I was invited to a lunch and I had lunch with uh this very, very nice couple.
+I was invited to a lunch and I had lunch with this very, very nice couple.

-Um and the wife is extremely successful in the makeup industry.
+And the wife is extremely successful in the makeup industry.

-And I I I didn't know her beforehand.
+And I didn't know her beforehand.

-And anyway, we met there and I'm listening to the story, and her husband then tells me a story.
+And anyway, we met there and I'm listening to the story.

 It turns out the guy, you might have spoken to him.

-And I'm like, uh my mouth is open.
+And I'm like, my mouth is open.

-And uh and he says, uh they're phenomenal investing.
+And he says, they're phenomenal investors.

-He went into this long, I wouldn't call it uh informative, just an information session for me about how successful his purchase already is.
+He went into this long, I wouldn't call it informative, just an information session for me about how successful his purchase already is.

 I was kind of blown away.